pelican-plugins/fediverse/README.md

 MASTODON_USERNAME = 'Your username for Mastodon login' MASTODON_PASSWORD = 'You password for Mastodon login'
 ```
-There is no need to register an app in your Mastodon profile because *pelican-fediverse* will do it for you!
+There is no need to register an app in your Mastodon profile because *Fediverse* will do it for you!

-On every run *pelican-fediverse* looks for a file called `pelicantoot_clientcred.secret` and - if it is not found - it gets in touch with Mastodon, creates an app called *PelicanToot* and writes API keys and other necessary information in this file.
+On every run *Fediverse* looks for a file called `pelicanfediverse_clientcred.secret` and - if it is not found - it gets in touch with Mastodon, creates an app called *PelicanFediverse* and writes API keys and other necessary information in this file.

-If you **cancel** this file *pelican-fediverse* will create another app on its next run (this could be done in case of problem despite the fact Mastodon advise this is NOT a good behaviour since app should be created only once).
+If you **cancel** this file *Fediverse* will create another app on its next run (this could be done in case of problem despite the fact Mastodon advise this is NOT a good behaviour since app should be created only once).